310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 i Failed many times along the way, but… at some point, he began to call me his Friend.

-it made me so happy… ehehe, it makes me Smile just remembering it.
+it made me so happy… ufufu, it makes me Smile just remembering it.
 {% endbubble %}

 {% bubble Chiaki past %}